fizzxz/obsidian-kindle-clippings-plugin/README.md

 # Obsidian Kindle Plugin

-As I personally have no use for online amazon syncing, this fork of obsidian kindle plugin will only use the "My Clipping.txt" file to create the notes for your clippings.
+As I personally have no use for online amazon syncing, this fork of obsidian kindle plugin will only focus on the "My Clipping.txt" file to create the notes for your clippings.

+## Added Features

+- **Ability to seperate clippings by their corresponding authors.**
+- **The front matter of the original "kindle-sync" has been removed** thus accomodating for obsidian properties.
+- _more features soon_

 ## Kindle Device (My Clippings)